Helping to plan for, find and keep the workforce needed to deliver health for all.

 AHP sources, registers, matches, places and orientates managers, health workers and support staff for public health facilities.
 Candidates are recruited both locally and from abroad.

-AHP offers a rational and measurable Retention Programme to improve the retention of scarce skills in nine districts and one sub-district out of South Africa’s 52 health districts.
+AHP offers a rational and measurable Retention Programme to improve the retention of scarce skills in rural districts.

 AHP partners a culture strategy consultancy to deliver integrated talent management solutions to the public sector.
 The basis of AHP’s approach is to improve performance and produce results by codifying institutional culture in a measurable way, and then embedding this in recruitment, onboarding and performance management systems.